Insulated and Non-sparking tools - A prerequisite for steel industry

-Safety Guidelines for Iron & Steel Sector published by the Ministry of Steel, Government of India in 2019 and discussed how insulated tools and non-sparking tools are indispensable for both Integrated Steel Plants as well as in Mini Steel Plants / processing units.
+Safety Guidelines for Iron & Steel Sector, published by the Ministry of Steel, Government of India, in 2019 and discussed how insulated tools and non-sparking tools are indispensable for both Integrated Steel Plants as well as in Mini Steel Plants / processing units.

 Occupational Safety & Working Conditions continues to be relatively neglected by the Indian industry.
 While India has approximately 3% share of global manufacturing, it has 30% share of the industrial fatalities globally.
 It is blatantly obvious that the overall success of the Indian Industry rests on having the lowest rates of safety incidents.
 While it may not be the only parameter, it would be unwise to assume that we can be global leaders with such high rates of fatalities.
-The safety guidelines issued by Ministry of Steel are meant as minimum guidelines to be followed and provides a basic framework.
+The safety guidelines issued by the Ministry of Steel are meant as minimum guidelines to be followed and provide a basic framework.

 For this article we enumerate a few hazards and how the correct choice of tools can help mitigate the risks.
-Hazards of interest identified by the guidelines are as per below:
+Hazards of interest identified by the guidelines are as per the below:

 Explosive Gases (Rich in Hydrogen and Methane)